Germany: Hamburg gets first fully automated tram | DW | 11.10.2021

 The premier coincided with the opening of this year's Hamburg-hosted installment of the Intelligent Transport Systems (ITS) World Congress, which showcases mobility solutions and ideas.

-The company says that fully automating the trains and controlling them digitally will allow more of them to run at shorter intervals, as well as increasing energy efficiency and cutting operating costs.
+The company said fully automating the trains and controlling them digitally will allow more to run at shorter intervals, as well as increase energy efficiency and cut operating costs.

 The €60-million ($69.4-million) project, financed equally by DB, Siemens and the city-state of Hamburg, combines two operating systems — Automatic Train Operation (ATO) and the European Train Control System (ETCS) — that can be retrofitted onto existing trains and tracks.